TrebledJ/trebledj.github.io/content/posts/programming/cheatsheets/2023-09-11-gdb-cheatsheet.md

 Once we've stopped, what do we do?
 How do we navigate instructions and functions effectively?

 Step debugging is one of the core features of GDB, and an invaluable tool for all programmers.
 Modern IDEs have step debugging functionality built-in to operate seamlessly with code.
+But in GDB, you can operate it with the familiar touch of your keyboard!

 ```sh {data-lang-off}
 # Step Debugging